Dylan-86/Script-To-Extract-Positions-From-Robinhood/README.md

 # Stock Data Extractor (Browser Console CSV Export)

-This simple JavaScript utility script lets you extract stock position data from a web page (with a specific DOM structure) and download it as a CSV file directly from your browser console.
+This simple JavaScript utility script lets you extract stock position data from Robinhood Legend (It works only with Legend!) and download it as a CSV file directly from your browser console.

 ---